 In both forms, the soundness of the conclusion (s) depends on the

 soundness of all of the premises related with the conclusion.

-Syllogisms may be called causal forms of inference, because the
+Syllogisms may be called causal forms of inference (an article on

 Since the system cannot be proven coherent, it must be assumed

 that the conclusions are derived from the nature of the premises

 exclusively, as numerous philosophers have emphasized in the